naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Rhea: Eris and I are no longer friends.
+Eris Happy: Rhea and I are no longer friends.

-Eris Shocked: RHEA THAT IS THE WORST WAY TO TELL PEOPLE THAT WE’RE DATING!
+Rhea: ERIS THAT IS THE WORST WAY TO TELL PEOPLE THAT WE’RE DATING!

 %